Tech500/Heating-System-Monitor/README.md

 Hardware Setup

+Master Device:

-Master ESP32: Connected to MCP9808 Precision temperature sensor with interrupt pin, and MLX90614 Infrared temperature sensor.
+Connect the ESP32 to a sensor for temperature (MCP9808) and optional MLX90614 infrared sensor.

+Upload the ESP-Now_Master.ino firmware.

+Slave Device (Temperature):

-Slave ESP32 (Outside): Connected to a BME280 temperature sensor.
+Connect the ESP32 to a BME280 sensor for outside temperature measurement.

-Second Slave ESP32: Configured for blower sound detection using DSP bandpass filtering.
+Upload the ESP-Now_Slave.ino firmware.

+Slave Device (Blower Sound Detection):

+Set up a microphone with DSP bandpass filtering for blower sound detection.

+Upload the Blower_Slave.ino firmware.

 Software Setup